403-html/javascript-coding-challenges/binary-tree/README.md

 Core rules:
 - left lower numbers/right higher numbers rule have to work for all "rows"
 - added option/automatic sorting numbers from lowest to highest (sorting by searching through tree, not by other sortings)
-- have to wrok for all integer numbers
+- have to work for all integer numbers

 Helpful links: